helmedeiros/gojira/README.md

   -p, --project <key>    Override project_key
-      --from <date>      Override the from date (YYYY-MM-DD) --to <date>        Override the to date (YYYY-MM-DD) -q, --quiet            Silence logger output
+      --from <date>      Override the from date (YYYY-MM-DD) --to <date>        Override the to date (YYYY-MM-DD) --charts-dir <path> Also write each chart as a standalone SVG into the given directory -q, --quiet            Silence logger output
   -v, --verbose          Enable debug logging (e.g. show outgoing HTTP requests)
 ```